 A Levels have been recently reformed to be fully linear, more challenging, and to have more content to cover.
-Given that universities make their offers primarily on the basis of three A Level grades, we recommend that most pupils choose just three to focus on from the start, in order to maximise chances of achieving top grades in these.
-However we are also continuing to make it possible for pupils to study four A Levels if desired, though we recommend you talk this over first with the Senior Tutor.
+In addition, the reformed BTECs offer a qualification which is treated by universities as equivalent to an A Level, but which is assessed in a more practical and modular manner.
+Given that universities make their offers primarily on the basis of three A Level or BTEC grades, we recommend that most pupils choose just three to focus on from the start, in order to maximise chances of achieving top grades in these.
+However we are also continuing to make it possible for pupils to study four if desired, though we recommend you talk this over first with the Senior Tutor.
 For more guidance on choices, please see page 5 of this booklet.

-Although the primary evidence for university admissions will be the three A Level grades, they will also continue to look for evidence of academic ambition and extension beyond this.
-Therefore we also expect Sixth Form pupils who are studying three subjects to complete either an Extended Project Qualification (EPQ) or another enrichment elective in addition to their three A Level subjects.
+Although the primary evidence for university admissions will be the three A Level or BTEC grades, they will also continue to look for evidence of academic ambition and extension beyond this.
+Therefore we also expect Sixth Form pupils who are studying three subjects to complete either an Extended Project Qualification (EPQ) or another enrichment elective in addition to their three main subjects.
 A number of these electives are also examined and carry UCAS points, which for some universities will be accepted as part of an admissions offer.

 Electives at Stowe range from standalone AS qualifications in Maths, Psychology or Music Technology, to doing a Languages qualification or preparing for Grade 8 Music.
-We have also recently added BTEC options in Engineering, Business and Sport, which offer AS Level equivalent qualifications, but which are assessed in a more practical way.
+The BTEC options in Business and Sport also offer AS Level equivalent qualifications.
 A provisional list of electives to choose from appears at the back of this booklet.

 The Extended Project Qualification (EPQ) is perhaps the most respected and most flexible of the electives.
 The EPQ carries the UCAS weighting of 50% of a full A Level and provides the possibility for pupils to pursue an area of particular interest in a selfdesigned, assessed project.
-Universities and employers welcome it because it indicates genuine academic interest and commitment, as well as an ability to reflect and work independently.
+Universities and employers welcome it because it indicates genuine academic interest and commitment. as well as an ability to reflect and work independently.
 The EPQ course at Stowe will run from September to June of the Lower Sixth year.
 For those who wish to stretch themselves that little bit more, it may be possible to choose both the EPQ and another elective.